jupitern/slim3-skeleton/README.md

 * `app`:        Application code (models, controllers, cli commands, handlers, middleware, service providers and others)
 * `config`:     Configuration files like db, mail, routes...
-* `lib`:        Other project classes
+* `lib`:        Other project classes like utils, business logic and framework extensions
 * `resources`:  Views as well as your raw, un-compiled assets such as LESS, SASS, or JavaScript.
 * `storage`:    Log files, cache files...
 * `public`:     The public directory contains `index.php` file, assets such as images, JavaScript, and CSS
 * `vendor`:     Composer dependencies

-### Routing
+### Routing and Dependency injection

-The app comes with build in generic route resolver that will try to automatically match a uri with a class:method and inject dependencies matching param names to container object indexes or a route argument.
-The routes bellow are a example for generic routing to all class:method in You can always define your routes one by one and use (or not) $app->resolveRoute method to inject your dependencies.
+The app class has a route resolver method that:
+* matches and injects params into the controller action passed as uri arguments
+* looks up and injects dependencies from the container by matching controller constructor / method argument names
+* automatic Resolution using controller constructor / method argument types
+* accepts string or Response object as controller action response

 Example defining two routes for a website and backend folders: